Backcountry Free-Ski Descent II - Pacific Coast Mountains, Canada

 Classic coast mountain country.
 A stunning vista of barren volcanic rock formations and snow-capped mountain peaks, with visuals extending across an infinite field of glacier-fed crater lakes, ice fields and dense rainforests in Garibaldi Provincial Park and the Pacific coastal mountains of southwestern British Columbia, Canada.

-A backcountry free-ski descent to the Cheakamus River valley floor - first tracks, left foreground.
+First tracks from a backcountry free-ski descent to the Cheakamus River valley floor, left foreground.

 A gradual uphill 9 km (5.5 miles) summer hike through dense forests of Douglas Fir and volcanic lava formations to the deep subapline basin that contains the glacial waters of Garibaldi Lake at 1,500 m (4,900 ft).